thunderbird/webext-docs/changes/esr91.rst

   :ref:`onClicked <menus.onClicked>` listener.

-* The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being displayed, if your extension has the ``messagesRead`` permission.
+* The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being displayed, if your extension has the :permission:`messagesRead` permission.

 -------------------
 Thunderbird 84 Beta